 Answer: Throughout the scriptures, the Malak Tsadyq (Melchizedek) priesthood is an office that applies only the followers of Masyach (Christ).
 Malak Tsadyq (Melchizedek) is introduced in Genesis 14:18 and is described as the king of Salem and “priest of the Most High.”
 Abram (later Abraham) offers Malak Tsadyq (Melchizedek) a tithe and is blessed.
 The name Malak Tsadyq (Melchizedek) is the combination of the Hebrew words for “king” (Malak) and “righteous,” (Tsadyq) making Malak Tsadyq (Melchizedek) a righteous, kingly priesthood.

-In Matthew 22 Yahusha (Jesus) debates the Pharisees (Thos in the religion of Judaism).
+In Matthew 22 Yahusha (Jesus) debates the Pharisees (Those in the religion of Judaism).
 In verse 44 Yahusha (Jesus) cites Psalm 110:1, stating that the Messiah is David’s “lord” in that verse.
-Malak Tsadyq (Melchizedek) is mentioned in the same psalm: “Yahuah (The Lord) has sworn and will not change his mind: ‘You are a priest forever, in the order of Melchizedek’” (Psalm 110:4).
+Malak Tsadyq (Melchizedek) is mentioned in the same psalm: “Yahuah (The Lord) has sworn and will not change His mind: ‘You are a priest forever, in the order of Melchizedek’” (Psalm 110:4).
 So the Messiah, David’s lord, was given Melchizedek’s priesthood.
-Melchizedek is therefore a type of Christ—some commentators say Melchizedek’s appearance to Abraham was actually a Christophany, an early revelation of Jesus Christ.
+Melchizedek is therefore a type of Mashyach (Christ)—some commentators say Melchizedek’s appearance to Abraham was actually a Theophany, an early revelation of Yahusha Ha Mashyach (Jesus Christ).

-For all of these reasons, Mashyach (Christ) alone can fulfill the office of the Melchizedek priesthood (Hebrews 6:20), at least according to the Bible.
+For all of these reasons, Yahusha Ha Mashyach (Jesus Christ) alone can fulfill the office of the Melchizedek Priesthood (Hebrews 6:20), at least according to the Bible.